Agents need memory to maintain context. This guide shows you how to manage conversation history using simple Python data structures.

 history.add("assistant", "Here's a recursive approach...")

-# Go back and try iterative
+# Go back to the shared starting point and fork a separate iterative branch

 history.switch_branch("main")